Archmonger/Improved-Plex-Mobile/README.md

 ## Installation<br/>
-_DISCLAIMER: In order to maintain this project through Plex updates, our sample connfiguration file injects CSS and Javascript directly from this repository.
-If you do not feel comfortable trusting this repository to not contain malicious changes, you have several options.
-For example, you can fork this repository, enable Github Pages, and change the subfilter links to your fork.
-Alternatively, you can selfhost our files on your webserver._
 1) **Install Plex Media Server** on your local server.
 2) **Install Nginx** on your local server.
 3) **Obtain a web domain** (ex. mydomain.com) from a web registrar.
 Can be obtained for free from [Freenom](https://www.freenom.com/en/index.html?lang=en).